NALHETX

 “Honoring Diversity.
 Elevating Professionals”

-The Texas Gulf Coast Chapter’s region covers sixteen counties through the northern Rio Grande Valley to help support the growth and acceleration of NALHE.
+The Texas Greater Houston Chapter’s region covers sixteen counties through the northern Rio Grande Valley to help support the growth and acceleration of NALHE.

 Harris, Liberty, Chambers, Galveston, Brazoria, Matagorda, Ft.
 Bend, Montgomery, Jackson, Victoria, Calhoun, Aransas, Refugio, San Patricio,